A Team for Everyone

 - Accounts that have an Office 365 license but the Teams option is disabled.

-Because some odd results can turn up in the automatically-generated membership, it is good practice to check the membership after the team is created and remove any account that doesn’t belong.
-Likewise, if you find that an account that should be in the membership has been omitted for some reason, you can add them manually.
+Although Microsoft has now fixed the underlying bugs which caused these accounts to be included in org-wide teams, it is still good practice to check the membership after the team is created and remove any account that doesn’t belong.
 And like for any team with a large membership, consider updating team settings to stop members posting in the General channel, adding channels, or even using @team mentions (because they generate notifications for everyone in the team).